baph-omet/Apex-Launcher/README.md

 Welcome to the repository for the official launcher for fan game [Pokémon Apex](https://apex.iamvishnu.net).
 This launcher is written in C# for Windows.

 ## Issues
 If you have found an issue or have a suggestion about the **launcher only**, please report them here.
 If you would like to contribute code, feel free to submit a pull request for review.
+Some antivirus programs can interfere with the launcher running, so if you have issues, make sure to check your antivirus software.

 Please read the [CONTRIBUTING.md](https://github.com/griffenx/Apex-Launcher/blob/master/CONTRIBUTING.md) file before submitting for report and pull request guidelines.